Category Archives: Boat reviews

 The new Aurion seems to match the Framuras LxW dims at 410cm by 75cm wide.
 This is actually only 3cm less than my 78cm Seawave (verified), no matter what the official dims claim.
 The Aurion’s payload is said to be 140kg.

 Oddly, the Framura retained old-school 0.2 bar all round; low-end Gumotex pressures.
 The new Aurion runs 0.5 bar (7.5psi) in the dropstitch floor, and 0.25 in the sides, while gaining a kilo (17kg, same as a Seawave) and ditching floor PRVs.
 That will be as rigid as a Grabner (who, fyi, manage stiffness and high pressures without DS).
-Only half a bar in a floor is nothing for dropstitch, and anyway, DS is much better at managing excess pressure (from blazing sunshine) than vulnerable I-beams (like an air bed, see left).
+Only half a bar in a floor is nothing for dropstitch, and anyway, DS is much better at managing excess pressure (from blazing sunshine) than vulnerable, old school I-beams (like an air bed, see left).
 Along with less thick panels and of course rigidity for a negligible weight gain, this is the reason to incorporate DS in IK hulls.

 Your Aurion’s DS elements aren’t just a slab of SUP board joined at the hip, like FDS IKs costing a third less, but complex hydrodynamic forms (like the X500) which partly helps explain the price.
-Like last year’s Seashine, the narrow floor has a shallow V, but only on the front half (with protective strake), producing a keel effect which flattens out to the back where the skeg mount sits.
+Like 2025’s Seashine, the narrow floor has a shallow V, but only on the front half (with protective strake), producing a keel effect which flattens out to the back where the skeg mount sits.
 They claim this narrow floor helps make the Aurion 10% faster than its predecessor.
 As someone observed, the Aurion may be 75cm wide at the sidetubes, but it’s much less at water level which should mean less drag for a better glide.

 I haven’t visualised exactly how, but the single chamber (or linked) side tubes are said to be DS at water level, but regular round tubes above, but presumably running 0.25 bar which won’t strain the DS.
 In this way the upper non-DS side tubes act more like stability pontoons, and many testers report the Aurion may feel tippy initially, but has good secondary stability when leaning right over (or broaching along a wave) like a proper sea kayak.
 My Igla had the same overall dims and was perfectly stable to me.